 Computer simulation of genomic data has become increasingly popular for assessing and validating biological models or to gain understanding about specific datasets.
 Multiple computational tools for the simulation of next-generation sequencing (NGS) data have been developed in recent years, which could be used to compare existing and new NGS analytical pipelines.
 Here we review 23 of these tools, highlighting their distinct functionality, requirements and potential applications.
 We also provide a decision tree for the informed selection of an appropriate NGS simulation tool for the specific question at hand.

-The most popular NGS technologies on the market are Illumina’s sequencing by synthesis, which is probably the most widely used platform at present, Roche’s 454 pyrosequencing (454), SOLiD sequencing-by-ligation (SOLiD), IonTorrent semiconductor sequencing (IonTorrent), Pacific Biosciences’s (PacBio) single molecule real-time sequencing, and Oxford Nanopore Technologies (Nanopore) single-cell DNA template strand sequencing.
+The most popular NGS technologies on the market are Illumina’s sequencing by synthesis, which is probably the most widely used platform at present17, Roche’s 454 pyrosequencing (454), SOLiD sequencing-by-ligation (SOLiD), IonTorrent semiconductor sequencing18 (IonTorrent), Pacific Biosciences’s (PacBio) single molecule real-time sequencing19, and Oxford Nanopore Technologies (Nanopore) single-cell DNA template strand sequencing.
 These strategies can differ, for example, regarding the type of reads they produce or the kind of sequencing errors they introduce (Table 1).
-Only two of the current technologies (Illumina and SOLiD) are capable of producing all three sequencing read types —single endpaired end and mate pair.
+Only two of the current technologies (Illumina and SOLiD) are capable of producing all three sequencing read types —single end, paired end and mate pair.
 Read length is also dependent on the machine and the kit used; in platforms like Illumina, SOLiD, or IonTorrent it is possible to specify the number of desired base pairs per read.
 According to the sequencing run type selected it is possible to obtain reads with maximum lengths of 75 bp (SOLiD), 300 bp (Illumina) or 400bp (IonTorrent).
 On the other hand, in platforms like 454, Nanopore or PacBio, information is only given about the mean and maximum read length that can be obtained, with average lengths of 700 bp, 10 kb and 15 kb and maximum lengths of 1 kb, 10 kb and 15 kb, respectively.
 Error rates vary depending on the platform from <=1% in Illumina to ~30% in Nanopore.
-Further overviews and comparisons of NGS strategies can be found in ,.
+Further overviews and comparisons of NGS strategies can be found in 5,20–22.

-The existing sequencing platforms use distinct protocols that result in datasets with different characteristics.
+The existing sequencing platforms use distinct protocols that result in datasets with different characteristics1.
 Many of these attributes can be taken into account by the simulators (Fig. 2), although there is not a single tool that incorporates all possible variations.
 The main characteristics of the 23 simulators considered here are summarized in Tables 2 and and3.3.
 These tools differ in multiple aspects, such as sequencing technology, input requirements or output format, but maintain several common aspects.
 With some exceptions, all programs need a reference sequence, multiple parameter values indicating the characteristics of the sequencing experiment to be simulated (read length, error distribution, type of variation to be generated, if any, etc.) and/or a profile (a set of parameter values, conditions and/or data used for controlling the simulation), which can be provided by the simulator or estimated de novo from empirical data.
 The outcome will be aligned or unaligned reads in different standard file formats, such as FASTQ, FASTA or BAM.
 An overview of the NGS data simulation process is represented in Fig. 3.
 In the following sections we delve into the different steps involved.

 General overview of the sequencing process and steps that can be parameterized in the simulations.